Windows OS Hub

 Set-ADAccountPassword jliebert -Reset –NewPassword $NewPasswd –PassThru

-Using the Get-ADUser cmdlet, you can make sure that the password has been successfully reset and display the last date of the account password change:
+Use the Get-ADUser cmdlet to verify that the user’s password has been successfully reset and to display the last password change date.

 Get-ADUser jliebert -Properties * | select name, pass*